Refrigerant use, new regulations and bans

 Purchases of F-gases often require a special certification (company certification or personal certification) issued by the state environmental authorities.
 Specialized refrigeration and air-conditioning companies have to present their company or personal certification before purchasing fluorinated refrigerants from wholesalers.
 It is against the law to sell refrigerants to non-certified companies or individuals.

-Most common current refrigerants and their alternatives
+Most common refrigerants to date and their alternatives

 After chlorofluorocarbons (CFCs) were partially banned in the 1980s due to their ozone-depleting properties and finally banned completely in the 1990s, Germany decided to only allow non-ozone-depleting refrigerants to be used in new systems.

 These systems now widely use F-gases (hydrofluorocarbons, or HFCs).
 However, several of these refrigerants are harmful to the climate due to a strong greenhouse effect.
-R-410a, which is widely used in stationary air-conditioning systems, has a GWP (global warming potential) of 1,725 and is extremely harmful to the climate; it must not be allowed to leak into the environment under any circumstances.
+R-410a, which is widely used in stationary air-conditioning systems, has a GWP (global warming potential) of 2,088 and is extremely harmful to the climate; it must not be allowed to leak into the environment under any circumstances.

-R-404a, R-507 as well as R-134a, which is mainly used in vehicles, also have high GWP values (3,920, 3,850 and 1,430, respectively).
+R-404a, R-507 as well as R-134a, which is mainly used in vehicles, also have high GWP values (3,920, 3,985 and 1,430, respectively).
 R-134a was banned years ago from air-conditioning systems in new passenger cars since it escapes relatively easily from those types of systems.

 Halogen-free alternatives to F-gases